pac4j/spring-webmvc-pac4j/README.md

 First, you need to add a dependency on this library as well as on the appropriate `pac4j` submodules.
 Then, you must define the [**clients**](https://github.com/pac4j/pac4j/wiki/Clients) for authentication and the [**authorizers**](https://github.com/pac4j/pac4j/wiki/Authorizers) to check authorizations.

-Define the `CallbackFilter` to finish authentication processes if you use indirect clients (like Facebook).
+Define the `CallbackController` to finish authentication processes if you use indirect clients (like Facebook).

-Use the `RequiresAuthenticationFilter` to secure the urls of your web application (using the `clientName` parameter for authentication and the `authorizerName` parameter for authorizations).
+Use the `RequiresAuthenticationInterceptor` to secure the urls of your web application (using the `clientName` parameter for authentication and the `authorizerName` parameter for authorizations).

 Just follow these easy steps: